Elías Piña Province: Population

 The following is a sortable table of the municipalities and municipal districts with population figures as of the 2014 estimate.
 Urban population are those living in the seats (cabeceras literally heads) of municipalities or of municipal districts.
 Rural population are those living in the districts (Secciones literally sections) and neighborhoods (Parajes literally places) outside them.
 The population figures are from the 2014 population estimate.

 Geography

-The Cordillera Central ("Central mountain chain") is found in the northern part of the province, and the Sierra de Neiba runs across the southern half.
-Between those two mountain ranges, there are several valleys formed by the Artibonite River and its tributaries.
+The province can be divided into three large physiographic regions: the Sierra de Neiba to the south, the Cordillera Central to the north, and the central part, part of the Artibonite basin and its tributaries.
+This central part consists of small valleys separated by low hills.
+The highest mountain is the La Tasajera del Chivito, with 2179 m, on the northern slope of the Sierra de Neiba.

 Climate

 The climate of the province is a tropical climate, hot most of the year, but it is cooler on the mountains.

 Rivers

 The main river is the Artibonite that, in some places, marks the Dominican-Haitian border.
 Other rivers are Macasías, Tocino, Joca and Vallecito, all of them tributaries of the Artibonite.